raspberrypilearning/chatbot/en/step_3.md

 --- task ---

-Click your chatbot to test it out.
-When you are asked your name, type it into the box along the bottom of the stage.
+Click on your chatbot to test your code.
+When the chatbot ask for your name, type it into the box that appears at the bottom of the Stage, and then click on the blue mark, or press <kbd>Enter</kbd>.

 ![Testing a ChatBot response](images/chatbot-ask-test.png)